 Check out more ideas from AhaSlides

 - Start your Zoom meeting as normal.

-- As the quiz host, and when everyone has arrive you share your screen with the quiz platform (eg. AhaSlides) open on it.
+- As the quiz host, and when everyone has arrived you share your screen with the quiz platform (eg. AhaSlides) open on it.

 - Your players see your screen on their computers and follow the instructions to play along with the quiz remotely using their phones.